 Layers Equal Leverage

-A Security Audit is Step Number One
+A Security Audit Is Step Number One

-Such factors as controlled or uncontrolled office space, adjacent buildings with separate access controls, alarms, elevator controls, stairway controls and the procedures that permit and bar access must be assessed and coordinated as part of the SID audit.
-SID also requires that at least one of the following mitigations need be applied to surrounding structures: fenced compounds with access restricted by a controlled vehicle and/or pedestrian gate, alarm equipment installed in accordance with the manufacturer’s instructions, guard patrol and surveillance equipment to include motion sensors and video cameras.
+Such factors as controlled or uncontrolled office space, adjacent buildings with separate access controls, alarms, elevator controls, stairway controls, and the procedures that permit and bar access must be assessed and coordinated as part of the SID audit.
+SID also requires that at least one of the following mitigations be applied to surrounding structures: fenced compounds with access restricted by a controlled vehicle and/or pedestrian gate, alarm equipment installed in accordance with the manufacturer’s instructions, guard patrol, and surveillance equipment to include motion sensors and video cameras.

 While the AO may develop additional strategies to mitigate risk and increase the probability of detection based upon the results of the audit, the cost of mitigating any potential security threats far outweigh the consequences should a breach occur.